-Sean: The good thing working with Stu is like will come up, will be working on idea and he’s watching, he will just lay down the riff and he’ll lay down some program drums and I’ll work on lyrics.
+Sean: The good thing working with Stu is like will come up, will be working on an idea, and he’s watching, he will just lay down the riff, and he’ll lay down some program drums, and I’ll work on lyrics.
 And like he gets, then I’ll sing the tracks and send it to him.
-And like literally within ten minutes we are hearing like a real good sounding track there.
+And like literally within ten minutes, we are hearing like a real good sounding track there.
 He’s so quick, throwing it together, he gets instant gratifications.
-So, you are now like, yeah, let’s keep going about it and let’s do this.
-It’s nice so they have it on some hand held recorder, like he’s just got the songs already there immediately.
+So, you are now like, yeah, let’s keep going about it, and let’s do this.
+It’s nice, so they have it on some handheld recorder like he’s just got the songs already there immediately.

-Mike, when you started to play in bands at the beginning, it was complete different stuff to this, like Lizzy Borden, it wasn’t that fast and heavy as Death Dealer.
-How do you enjoy playing that really fast, powerful metal stuff?
+Mike, when you started to play in bands at the beginning, it was completely different stuff to this, like Lizzy Borden, it wasn’t that fast and heavy as Death Dealer.
+How do you enjoy playing that high-speed, powerful metal stuff?

 Sean: I like thrash metal

 Stu: All the ’90s thrash key, are the cure for being in Testament and Slayer.
-That’s where a lot of the right hands, there is some hits to the wall.
+That’s where a lot of the right hands, there are some hits to the wall.
 It’s got a very Slayer rhythm.
-So, we probably carries the loyalties somewhere.
-There is every fun and influence in there, like if you know the album, but there’s a track called “Children of Flames”.
-Which is kind of ballad kind of thing, but it’s still tough, and then you’ve got the thrashy songs and then you’ve got the true power metal songs like “Never to Kneel, Harder Down”.
+So, we probably carry the loyalties somewhere.
+There is every fun and influence in there, like if you know the album, but there’s a track called “Children of Flames.”
+Which is kind of ballad kind of thing, but it’s still tough, and then you’ve got the thrashy songs, and then you’ve got the true power metal songs like “Never to Kneel, Harder Down.”
 I think it’s a very wide album, but the next album we’ve got nine songs already on this one and we are talking.
 We are playing Black Sabbath influences on the new album, so it’s very wide.
 But it’s still very much linked to the power of the first album.
-So, we are not going to go left in field or anything, it’s still Death Dealer.
+So, we are not going to go left in the field or anything, it’s still Death Dealer.

 What’s the future of the band from now on after this tour?
 There is a new album coming soon, but what else you have in plans?